How to Use setCustomValidity Correctly

 });

-// 1.
-Skip if native constraint already failed
+// Defer to the browser if a native constraint already failed.

 const password = document.getElementById('password') as HTMLInputElement;